North Dakota Highway Patrol: Regions

 Troopers work within their regions, however they have equal jurisdiction throughout the state.

 Highway Patrol symbol

-The North Dakota Highway Patrol symbol is a profile of Red Tomahawk, a Teton Dakotah (Sioux) Indian who lived on his land near the Cannonball River on the Standing Rock Indian Reservation near Mandan, North Dakota and who is famous for shooting Sitting Bull in the head.
+The North Dakota Highway Patrol symbol is a profile of Red Tomahawk, a Teton Dakotah (Sioux) Indian who lived on his land near the Cannonball River on the Standing Rock Sioux Reservation near Mandan, North Dakota and who is famous for shooting Sitting Bull in the head.
 The North Dakota Highway Patrol officially adopted the profile of Red Tomahawk as the patrol vehicle door emblem and department symbol in 1951.